SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Climb/Jump (Strength)

-Base diﬃculties for uses of this skill are included in the“Movement” chapter.
+Base difficulties for uses of this skill are included in the"Movement" chapter.
 Note that taking care in climbing and carrying 50% or more of the character’s body weight slows the character down by two meters or more per round.